José Borregales: Tampa Bay Buccaneers

 Borregales signed with the Tampa Bay Buccaneers as an undrafted free agent on 13 May 2021.
-He was waived on 6 September 2021, and re-signed to the practice squad.
+He was waived on 6 September, and was subsequently re-signed to the practice squad.

-After the Buccaneers were eliminated in the Divisional Round of the 2021 playoffs, Borregales signed a reserve/future contract on 24 January 2022.
-He was waived on 30 August 2022.
+After the Buccaneers were eliminated in the Divisional Round of the 2021 playoffs, Borregales signed a reserve/future contract with Tampa Bay on 24 January 2022.
+He was waived by the Buccaneers on 30 August.

 Orlando Guardians

 On 18 November 2022, Borregales was drafted by the Orlando Guardians of the XFL.
 The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

 Winnipeg Blue Bombers

 On 22 January 2024, the Winnipeg Blue Bombers signed Borregales.
-He was released on 14 May.
+He was released by the Blue Bombers on 14 May.

 Personal life

 Borregales was born in Caracas, Venezuela, and immigrated to the United States with his family at the age of six.
 He is the third Venezuelan born player to make it to the NFL.
-His brother Andres, is the kicker for the New England Patriots.
+His brother Andy is the kicker for the New England Patriots.